 - “R” stands for responsiveness.
 When your partner makes a bid for connection, how responsive are you to that bid?
 How responsive is your partner when you need them?
-Recognizing and tuning into our partner’s emotional channel when they signal they need us, lets our partner know that they can turn to us in times of distress, sending a message that they are not alone.
+Recognizing and tuning into our partner’s emotional channel when they signal they need us, lets our partner know that they can turn to us in times of distress.
+This sends a message that they are not alone.

 - “E” stands for engagement.
-When we feel a high level of emotional engagement from our partner, we feel valued and desired, giving us the message that we are valued and that we matter.
+We feel valued and desired when we feel a high level of emotional engagement from our partner.
+This gives us the message that we are valued and that we matter.

 Getting a snapshot of our relationship can be a good first step of understanding our emotional landscape with our partner.
 If you are interested in examining your emotional connectedness with your partner, I highly recommend taking the A.R.E. questionnaire.
 You can access the questionnaire HERE.